AhmedAyachi/LinkerLine/ReadMe.md

     * parent : where to insert the line element, default to document.body
 * new Props :
     * element : the line svg element
-* Absolute positioning
+* Absolute positioning : even if the parent element changes position
-* Scroll positioning
+* Scroll positioning : even if the start/end element exceeds the parent width/height and the parent becomes scrollable